kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                     (todo-items-dashboard)
                     (webco/app-credits mxtodo-credits)))))
 ````
+The TodoMVC credits are now delivered by a new *app-credits* component.
+More interesting is `(mxu-find-type me ::todoApp)`, a bit of exposed wiring demonstrating how Matrix elements pull information from elsewhere in the Matrix; they navigate to Matrix nodes with the information they need using various "mx-find-\*" CSS selector-like utilities.

-And now the to-do item view itself, the structure and nice CSS authored by the developers of the TodoMVC exercise.
+And now the to-do item view itself.
 ````clojure
 (defn todo-list-item [todo]
   (li